uikit/uikit-site/docs/pages/width.md

 ## Mixing widths

-Different classes from this component can be mixed.
+You can also combine `.uk-child-width-*` classes with `.uk-width-*` classes for individual items.
 That way it is possible, for example, to create a grid with one item that has a specific width and all other items expanding to fill the remaining space.

 ```html
 <div class="uk-child-width-expand" uk-grid>